threefoldfoundation/info_cloud/src/planetfs/threefold_filesystem.md

 ![](img/planet_fs.png)

-# ThreeFold Quantum-Safe Storage
+# ThreeFold Planetary Secure File System (PSFS)

 Part of the VDC is a set of Storage Nodes, which can be used as storage infrastructure for files in any format.

 ## Mount Any Files in your Storage Infrastructure

-The Quantum-Safe Storage System is a mechanism to mount any file system (in any format) on the grid, in a quantum-secure way.
+The Planetary Secure Filesystem is a mechanism to mount any file system (in any format) on the grid, in a quantum-secure way.
-It is currently available as a Docker file, and is meant to be integrated into the workload you run in the Kubernetes cluster.

 This storage layer relies relies on 3 primitives of the ThreeFold technology :

 - [0-db](https://github.com/threefoldtech/0-db) is the storage engine.